What you can and can't carry on our flights

 What’s more, you should never pack lighters or matches in your checked-in baggage.

-You’re allowed to carry gadgets like mobile phones, digital cameras or MP3 players in your hand luggage.
+You’re allowed to carry devices like mobile phones, digital cameras or MP3 players in your hand luggage.
 If you’re carrying any larger electrical items – a laptop, for example – you’ll need to take them out of your hand luggage before you get to the security search point.
 This is because they’ll need extra screening.

 New airport security measures for electronic devices

-If you're carrying any electronic gadgets in your hand luggage that are capable of holding a charge, you'll need to make sure they're fully charged when you go through airport security.
+If you're carrying any electronic devices in your hand luggage that are capable of holding a charge, you'll need to make sure they're fully charged when you go through airport security.
 This is part of new security measures that have been introduced by airports in the UK and abroad.

 We recommend you keep things like mobile phones switched on until you board the plane, as there might be more checks at the departure gate.

 You’ll need to take off your coat or jacket before you go through security, and you may also be asked to remove your shoes.
 They’ll need to go through the scanner.